1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

 The above-mentioned proof idea relied on the fact that a suitably shifted version of $Z_t$ is a martingale when the particles are killed at the barrier.
-Indeed, when restricting to the particles that do not hit the barrier, the conditional expecation of $Z_\infty$ conditioned on $\sF_t$ is equal to this shifted version of $Z_t$, allowing the use of Chebychev's inequality in order to bound the difference between $Z_t$ and $Z_\infty$, restricted to these particles.
+Indeed, when restricting to the particles that do not hit the barrier, the conditional expectation of $Z_\infty$ conditioned on $\sF_t$ is equal to this shifted version of $Z_t$, allowing the use of Chebychev's inequality in order to bound the difference between $Z_t$ and $Z_\infty$, restricted to these particles.
 For general functionals $Z_t(F)$, this strategy breaks down and we have to compare $Z_t(F)$ with $Z_s$ at a time $s$ \emph{before} the time $t$.
 However, when adapting the ``barrier strategy'' mentioned above, it turns out that one cannot get optimal estimates in one step.
-We therefore implement a \emph{multiscale}, or \emph{bootstrap strategy}: We introduce a barrier between times $t^a$ and $t$, estimate the particles not touching the barrier by first an second moments, and the particles hitting the barrier by first moments.
-This yields a first estimate on the fluctuations of $Z_t(F)$ of order $t^{-b}$, for some $b$ depending on $a$.
-Then we iterate: we take another $a' > a$ and introduce again a barrier between times $t^{a'}$ and $t$.
-However, we now make use of our previous estimate on fluctuations at two places: first, to get a good estimate on the conditional expectation of $Z_t(F)$ conditioned on $\sF_{t^{a'}}$, and second, in order to estimate the contribution to $Z_t(F)$ of the descendants of particles hitting the barrier.
-With this multiscale argument, after a finite number of steps (in fact, only two), the errors become smaller that $1/\sqrt t$, and we are able to conclude.
+We therefore implement a \emph{multiscale}, or \emph{bootstrap strategy} which can be described as follows: Suppose we introduce a barrier between times $t_0$ and $t$, for some $t_0 \le t$, for example $t_0 = t^a$ for some $a\in(0,1)$.
+We can estimate the particles not touching the barrier by first and second moments, and the particles hitting the barrier by first moments.
+This yields a first bound on the fluctuations of $Z_t(F)$ of order $t^{-b}$, for some $b$ depending on $t_0$.
+Then we can iterate: we take another $t_0'\le t$ and introduce again a barrier between times $t_0'$ and $t$.
+However, we can now make use of our previous estimate on fluctuations at two places: first, to get a better estimate on the conditional expectation of $Z_t(F)$ conditioned on $\sF_{t_0'}$, and second, in order to estimate more precisely the contribution to $Z_t(F)$ of the descendants of particles hitting the barrier.
+This is the basic strategy we implement for a finite number of steps, with variations at every step.
+See Section~\ref{section:strategy} for details.